 Every type of sheet lamination works marginally different from each other, although the main principle is the same.
 A schematic overview is shown in figure 2 of the original laminated object manufacturing which was the first commercialised additive manufacturing technique in 1991.

-In sheet lamination, layer thickness is same as the thickness of thin sheets of material and dictates the final quality.
+In sheet lamination, the layer thickness is the same as the thickness of thin sheets of material and dictates the final quality.
 Layer thickness also depends on the machine and process used.

 Although sheet lamination can use a wide variety of materials, such as paper, polymer, ceramic and metal, each material uses different binding methods.
-Most common sheet lamination material is paper with pre applied adhesive where heat and pressure are used to activate the adhesive layer.
+The most common sheet lamination material is paper with pre-applied adhesive where heat and pressure are used to activate the adhesive layer.

 Polymers use heat and pressure without the adhesive as it relies on melting the sheets together.
 Metal sheets are bound using ultrasonic welding, while materials such as fibre-based material and ceramic use thermal energy in the form of oven baking to combine the layers together.